top of page

 In the 1880s, Ruud began working for George Westinghouse at the Fuel Gas and Manufacturing Company in Pittsburgh, Pennsylvania.
 Eight years after filing his first US patent, Ruud filed the first of five patents he would assign to Westinghouse's Fuel Gas and Manufacturing company.

-In 1889, Ruud engineered a design for an automatic storage tank-type gas water heater that used a bottom gas heater and temperature controlled gas-valve.
+In 1889, Ruud engineered a design for an automatic storage tank-type gas water heater that used a bottom gas heater and temperature-controlled gas valve.
 He later patented the design on Dec.
-30,1890.
-In October 1890, he expanded on his first water heater design, under the Fuel Gas and Manufacturing Company.
+30, 1890.
+In October 1890, he expanded on his first water heater design under the Fuel Gas and Manufacturing Company.

 Ruud Manufacturing Company